 Sometimes it is there to see, but only you can find it.

-Video was very different.
+Video was a very different process.

-Start small was a processes of acceleration from a stills knowledge base, a flood of incoming info from various online sources, quickly learning how to get more and better results from gear I had or improving it and learning more (if I had decided not to bother, I may well have been happier).
+Start small was a processes of acceleration from a stills knowledge base, a flood of incoming info from various online sources, learning how to get more and better results from gear I had or improving it and learning more (if I had decided not to bother, I may well have been happier).

 From curiosity to the beginnings of a new skill set has been too fast I feel.
 The settled and solid knowledge of fewer but better and more reliable sources to draw from has eluded me.
-Too many opinions, some even erroneous, many circuitous pathways, genuine confusion, all resulting in time, money and sanity wasted.
+Too many opinions, some erroneous, many circuitous pathways, some genuine confusion, all resulting in time, money and sanity wasted.

 Find your flow is probably the key one.